 In the IT industry, the wage gap is 26% in favor of men, and in the manufacturing sector, the wage gap in favor of men is 24%.
 This is an issue that does not seem to be taken as seriously as it is and does not show any signs of being resolved either.

-Sexual harassment occurs in almost every public and private space imaginable, from public transport, working places to even in their own house by people related to them.
+Sexual harassment occurs in almost every public and private space imaginable, from public transport, and working places to even in their own house by people related to them.
 This issue continues to be so widespread as the law isn’t very strict against sexual harassment but has instead become very normalized in a majority of societies.
 People aren’t willing to do anything if they witness someone being harassed and would just turn a blind eye.
-You can also check out safetytalkideas.com to learn more about harassment and tips on what to do if you’re being harassed.
-Feminism raises this issue and spreads this message that this is something a lot of people go through every single day, and it shouldn’t be so normalized; rather strict actions need to be taken against it.
+Feminism raises this issue and spreads the message that this is something a lot of people go through every single day, and it shouldn’t be so normalized; rather strict actions need to be taken against it.

 Pink tax, although not an economic tax, is existing but rather in an invisible manner.
 Sanitary and self-care products for females, such as female razors, shampoos, and conditioners, cost more than their male counterparts even if there is no actual difference in the contents.
 It is pretty pink packaging that women end up paying more money for.

-The pink tax is just a marketing strategy to make women pay more money by making it seem like the product is specially designed for women when it’s really not the case and is even unfair.
+The pink tax is just a marketing strategy to make women pay more money by making it seem like the product is specially designed for women when it’s not the case and is even unfair.
 Sanitary products such as pads, tampons, and menstrual cups are also labeled as “luxurious products.”
-Hence people who are poor cannot even afford to pay for it every single month, even though it is a basic necessity.
+Hence poor people cannot even afford to pay for it every single month, even though it is a basic necessity.